 This artistic choice was likely made due to memory limitations on Nintendo 64 cartridges; however, this added considerably to the atmosphere and uniqueness of the game.
 The gibberish like speech would go on to become a staple of the series to the point where when the series moved over to the Xbox 360 (a system more than capable of handling speech) with Banjo and Kazooie Nuts and Bolts the team opted to stick with gibberish.

 In addition this manner of speech has influenced many a games.
-Rare themselves re-used the trope in Grabbed by the Ghoulies. (a game made by the same team that made Banjo) Giantbomb even has a page for the concept, You should check it out.
+Rare themselves re-used the trope in Grabbed by the Ghoulies.

 Stop 'N' Swop